watermelonsoup/watermelonsoup.github.io/README.md

-# This is just a website for my it270 course.
+# This is just a test website for my IT-270 course at Uni.

-# Might eventually turn it into my main website design, not sure.

-# Just updating this to see the effects...